stocchi/speedrun-notes/gold/nsc/README.md

 Route 32:

+Get the Przcureberry
 Kill any encounter if you have no extra exp

-Youngster Albert:
+Youngster Albert: Rage x4-5 (Scratch if not hit turn 1)
- -  Rattata: Rage turn 1, Raging if Tackle, Scratch if TW
-    - Scratch x2 if you don’t have God Toto
- -  Zubat: Rage/Scratch

-Look for encounters until you have seen Bellsprout once
+Look for encounters until you have seen Bellsprout, scratch and throw balls

-Fisher Ralph: Leer, Scratch 3x
+Fight Ralph if you have killed an encounter: Leer, Scratch 3x

+Teach Mud Slap and fight Daniel if didn't fight Ralph (Leer+Mud Slap spam) (teach Water Gun over Mud Slap)

 Hiker Russell:  Water Gun 3x